Bio-Inspired Underwater ROV

 Real

-The above plot is the 3-D pose trajectory, with the black lines determining the orientation of the tag, at an discrete time interval.
-And this plot is for each of the on-board 5Tags, so the Rover pose is known at all times.
+The above plot is the 6-D pose trajectory, with the black lines determining the orientation of the tag, at an discrete time interval.
+This plot is for each of the on-board 5Tags, so the Rover pose is known at all times.
 And the orange trajectory is of the static tag out of pool, to calculate relative pose.

-The second part of the perception stack is the information extracted from the april tags attached on the Wisker Array system, mounted on the Seal Head, as viewed by the Monocular Camera of the ROV.
-This is submerged in water, and are prone to issues caused by water reflections, waves, varring lighting conditions, etc. To Note the plot is of a single array and the image(left) is the complete observed frame.
+The second part of the perception stack is the information extracted from the april tags attached on the Wisker Array system, mounted on the Seal Head, as viewed by the Monocular low light Blue Robotics Camera.
+This is submerged in water, and are prone to issues caused by water reflections, refrative index changes, water ripples, varring lighting conditions, etc. Upon multiple iterations of hardware, camera calliberation, camera parameters and detection techniques, we finaly found the optimal setup for reliable pose detection of the wisker ends.

 As observed by ROV Camera